 Middle school is an era all about fitting in.
 At this age, kids are getting a ton of messages from all over the place, all about how they should do or buy certain things to be "cool."
 Take this time to bring your kid back to earth.

-Activity: Go through a magazine together and point out how many different ads there are for different brands.
-Take guesses at how much those advertisers paid for those ads, and the fact that they're trying to manipulate the emotions of consumers to get them to buy more.
+Activity: Go through a magazine or website together and point out how many different ads there are for different brands.
+Take guesses at how much those advertisers paid for those ads and talk about how they're trying to manipulate the emotions of consumers to get them to buy more.
 Even things that are trendy are often cool because advertisers paid to make them seem cool.
 Do the same thing whenever you watch TV.

 Lesson Learned: Don't fall for the brand-name trap.